 Conclusion

 In this contribution, it is proposed to separate object mask identifier from the auxiliary picture sample value to make design cleaner and more logical.
 Additionally, considering H.274/VSEI version 3 was finalized in July 2023 which was more than half a year ago, it is proposed to establish at least a preliminary working draft of additional SEI messages for the new version of VSEI in this meeting.
-And given the OMI SEI message has been implemented on top of the VTM and experimental results have shown the feasibility of coding object masks as auxiliary pictures, it is further proposed to include the OMI SEI message in the preliminary working draft established.
+And given the OMI SEI message has been implemented on top of the VTM and experimental results have shown the feasibility of coding object masks as auxiliary pictures, it is further proposed to include the OMI SEI message in the preliminary working draft established and the next draft of TR on optimization of encoders and receiving systems for machine analysis of coded video content.

 Reference